 First, the term 'oxidation' is a bit of a misnomer.
 Normal molecules have their electrons tied up in pairs.
 When something breaks up one of those pairs and an electron is lost, the molecule becomes oxidized.
 This process is called oxidation because it was first discovered to occur when oxygen was added to a molecule.
 However, there are other agents besides oxygen that can cause this.
 Bromine is one such substance.

 This is where antioxidants come in.
 Antioxidants are special molecules that can donate electrons to neighboring molecules without becoming unstable*.
 Certain vitamins like A, C, E, and K are antioxidants.
-Vitamin C is why putting lemon juice on a cut avocado or apple keeps it from turning brown as quickly.
-Some plant pigments like carotenoids and anthocyanins are also antioxidants.
+Ever wonder why putting lemon juice on a cut avocado or apple keeps it from turning brown as quickly?
+It's because lemon juice contains vitamin C. Some plant pigments like carotenoids (found in yellow, orange, and red fruits & veggies) and anthocyanins (found in deep red, purple, blue, and black fruits & veggies) are also antioxidants.

 *Vitamin C in the form of L-Ascorbic acid is actually a very unstable antioxidant, quick to break down in the presence of air, heat, and light.
-In vitamin C serums, companies get around this by adding other antioxidants to stabilize it, usually vitamin E and/or ferulic acid.
-Meccanisms Green-C Vitamin C Oil uses a non-acidic, lipid soluble type of vitamin C, tetrahexyldecyl ascorbate, which is much gentler on sensitive skin and more shelf stable than L-Ascorbic acid.
+In vitamin C serums, cosmetic chemists get around this by adding other antioxidants to stabilize it, usually vitamin E and/or ferulic acid.
+Meccanisms Green-C Vitamin C Oil uses a non-acidic, oil based type of vitamin C, which is much gentler on sensitive skin and more shelf stable than L-Ascorbic acid.

 To summarize, oxidation and microbial growth/spoilage are very different processes.
 A cut apple that's turned a little brown is still perfectly safe to eat.
 A rotten or moldy apple, not so much.
 Antioxidants and preservatives should not be used in place of each other when making skincare products for sale.